-During the 10-week long VTCRI neuroSURF program, students will participate in a series of educational, research, and social activities.
+During the 10-week Fralin Biomedical Research Institute at VTC neuroSURF program, students will participate in a series of educational, research, and social activities.

-All VTCRI neuroSURF students will perform 10 weeks of full-time, hypothesis-driven independent research in neurobiology labs at VTCRI.
-At the end of this period students will deliver presentations at the Annual Virginia Tech Summer Research Symposium.
-In addition to independent research, all VTCRI neuroSURF students will attend a weekly Translational Neurobiology Research Seminar Series at VTCRI.
-This seminar series will include presentations on the state-of-the-art neurobiology research occurring at Virginia Tech.
+All neuroSURF students will perform 10 weeks of full-time, hypothesis-driven independent research in the research institute’s neurobiology labs.
+At the end of the program, students will present their results at two Annual Summer Research Symposiums; one at Virginia Tech in Blacksburg and one at Fralin Biomedical Research Institute in Roanoke.
+In addition to independent research, all neuroSURF students will attend a weekly Translational Neurobiology Research Seminar Series at the Fralin Biomedical Research Institute.
+This seminar series includes presentations about Virginia Tech’s state-of-the-art neurobiology research.

-All VTCRI neuroSURF students will participate in several social activities throughout the 10-week period.
-This will include pizza parties and ice cream socials, opportunities to meet fellow summer research students, and peer mentoring from graduate students at VT.
-Additionally, there will be activities that take advantage of beautiful Roanoke, a small city nestled in the Blue Ridge mountains of Virginia.
+neuroSURF students are invited to participate in several social activities throughout the 10-week period.
+These activities include pizza parties and ice cream socials, opportunities to meet fellow summer research students, and peer mentoring from Virginia Tech graduate students.
+Outdoor excursions that take advantage of Roanoke’s world-class outdoor amenities, trails, and parks, are also offered to students.